MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 ![](https://upload.wikimedia.org/wikipedia/commons/c/cd/IntelliJ_IDEA_12.0.4_Ultimate.jpg)

-[IntelliJ IDEA](https://www.jetbrains.com/idea/) is primarily marketed as a Java IDE, but it has growing support within the Haxe community, including large teams, such as TiVo.
-The full edition, as well as the free community edition, support the [Haxe plugin](https://plugins.jetbrains.com/plugin/6873?pr=idea), which is not easy to install, but can provide a fuller native IDE experience for Mac or Linux users.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) is primarily marketed as a Java IDE.
+But it has growing support within the Haxe community, including large teams, such as TiVo.
+The full edition and the free community edition, support the [Haxe plugin](https://plugins.jetbrains.com/plugin/6873?pr=idea), which is not easy to install.
+But can provide a fuller native IDE experience for Mac or Linux users.

 ## Atom